splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 ## Scale out

-Additional hosts can be deployed for syslog collection from additional network zones and locations
+Additional hosts can be deployed for syslog collection from additional network zones and locations.

 ## Single Source Technology instance - Alpha